Pre-qualification starts the Ijara

 Once the application has been submitted, the processing begins.
-The processor order the Credit Report, Appraisal and Title Report.
+The processor orders the Credit Report, Appraisal and Title Report.
 The information on the application, such as bank deposits and payment histories, are then verified.
 Any credit derogatory, such as late payments, collections and/or judgments require a written explanation.
 The processor examines the Appraisal and Title Report checking for property issues requiring further investigation.
 The entire Ijara

 ™ Islamic finance package is then put together for submission to the lender.

 If you are acquiring your home and are salaried, you will need to provide the past two-years W-2s and one month of pay-stubs: OR, if you are self-employed you will need to provide the preceding two-years tax returns.
 If you own rental property you will need to provide Rental Agreements and the past two-years tax returns.
-If you wish to speed up the approval process for these Islamic finance loans, you should also provide the past three-months bank, stock and mutual fund account statements.
+If you wish to speed up the approval process for these Islamic finance loans, you should also provide the past three-months bank, stock, and mutual fund account statements.
 Provide the most recent copies of any stock brokerage or IRA/401k accounts you might have as well.